v2keener/gAUdlf/extras/AU Plugins.md

 - For each plugin, I click the plugin name, left pane, then click "Install" on the right pane.
   - If I wish, I may click "Enable" as well, after Install is complete
   - Installs are usually very quick

-## Honorable Mentions
-  - Cycle through Panes is for a Most-Recently Used, known as an MRU, order of cycling through open document panes when hitting CTRL+TAB to switch panes.
-It's a preference I try to keep everywhere.
-- Editor Syntax Highlight isn't going to be useful for someone who doesn't use the &grave; `code` tildes / backticks.
-- #edit File path to URI in conjunction with #app/ShareX (clipper)
-- Without adding more notes from number 7, onward, I have a lot more footwork to cover reasons, if I want to, for which things I install #edit